ibm-cloud-docs/transit-gateway/helpful-tips.md

 ## {{site.data.keyword.powerSys_notm}} connection considerations
 {: #power-considerations}

 You can connect a {{site.data.keyword.powerSys_notm}} instance to a transit gateway.
 This allows you to directly attach the {{site.data.keyword.powerSys_notm}} to a downstream transit gateway.
 After the {{site.data.keyword.powerSys_notm}} is connected to the transit gateway, your {{site.data.keyword.powerSys_notm}} service instance has access to all downstream transit gateway resources and services.
-Likewise, all downstream networks connected to the transit gateway will have access to the {{site.data.keyword.powerSys_notm}} instance.
+Likewise, all downstream networks connected to the transit gateway have access to the {{site.data.keyword.powerSys_notm}} instance.

 {{site.data.keyword.powerSys_notm}} connections can use Local or Global routing.
 However, only {{site.data.keyword.powerSys_notm}} instances in the same region as the transit gateway can use local routing.
 Also, a {{site.data.keyword.powerSys_notm}} instance can be connected to multiple transit gateways with local routing, but only one transit gateway with global routing.
 Downstream services will honor route preference based on the transit gateway type.